bencoveney/TSFluff/README.md

   Putting all the data on the window allows for graceful data transmission between different parts of your application.

-- **No triple-equals**

-  The time wasted pressing the button a third time could have cured at least a fraction of a disease by now.

 - **Multiple unused semicolons**

   Provided at the end of functions for maintainers to use when adding code.